 The utility shall make the IRP summary readily accessible on its website.

-(e) Contemporaneously with the submission of an IRP under this section, a utility shall provide to the director the following information:
+(d) Contemporaneously with the submission of an IRP under this section, a utility shall provide to the director the following information:

 (1) The name and address of each known individual or entity considered by the utility to be an interested party.